-Check-in at St Pancras International couldn’t be simpler.
-Just arrive at least 30 minutes before your train so you don’t have to rush.
+Getting the train at St Pancras International couldn’t be simpler.
+Just arrive at least 40 minutes before departure to clear customs so you don’t have to rush.

 On the way to Nantes , you’ll connect to a TGV train in either Lille or Paris.

 In Lille it’s just a platform change, while in Paris you’ll need to go to Gare Montparnasse – about 45 minutes from Gare du Nord by Métro or taxi.

 If you’re travelling in Standard Premier or Business Premier you’ll have a socket at your seat and we’ll serve a meal en route.